System Design Space

 Dynamic visualization: latency calculator

-Change load parameters and see how cache-hit, random I/O, and queue depth impact p95 latency for each storage layer.
+Adjust the workload profile and watch how cache hit ratio, random I/O, and queue depth change p95 latency for each storage layer.

 Cache hit ratio